RebeccaColquhoun/rebeccacolquhoun.github.io/sharingWork.md

 * I have been awarded a Seismological Society of America Travel Grant to present my work from my masters' at the 2021 Annual Meeting.
 This covers the full cost of registration.
 (Award: January 2021, Meeting: April 2021).
 Talk title: _Investigating Earthquake Nucleation: what do foreshocks, aftershocks and sequences tell us?_

-* I gave a poster presentation at the 2021 Student Seismology Workshop, _Detecting Earthquake Nucleation with Phase Coherence_
+* I gave a poster presentation at the 2021 Student Seismology Workshop.
+Poster title: _Detecting Earthquake Nucleation with Phase Coherence_

 ***Wider engagement and EDI work***
 * I presented my masters work at a [TETHYS seminar](https://www.tethys-talks.com), which is a seminar series aimed at an early undergraduate level audience.
 You can watch a recording of this talk on youtube [here](https://youtu.be/kzC1ehpVHM4?t=1561) (starts at 26:01).
 (November 2020).